Some interesting facts about Germany

 - More Americans have lived and worked in Germany than any other country in the world.

 Skidmore College offers students a variety of options to explore German studies.
 Courses in beginning, intermediate, and advanced German are complemented by courses on German film, literature, and culture.
-A Business German class will prepare you to take the ZDfB exam.
-This is an international examination which is administered every spring at Skidmore and which leads to a certificate testifying that your knowledge of German can be used in a professional job situation.
+A business German class will prepare you to take the ZDfB exam.
+This is an international examination administered every spring at Skidmore that leads to a certificate testifying that your knowledge of German can be used in a professional job situation.

 Fluency in German can enhance your study of international affairs, management and business, philosophy, history, music, or the natural sciences.
 Solid language and cross-cultural skills provide an important edge in today’s global market.
 If you want to be competitive, consider the benefit of choosing German as a foreign language, minor, major, or as part of an interdepartmental major connecting German with business, English, or government.